cl-plus-ssl/cl-plus-ssl/README.md

 ### Lisp BIO or Socket BIO.

-OpenSSL comes with several BIO types predefined, like file BIO, socket BIO, memory BIO, etc. Also OpenSSL API allows user to create custom BIO methods by providing a number of callbacks.
+OpenSSL comes with several BIO implementations, like file BIO, socket BIO, memory BIO, etc. Also OpenSSL API allows user to create custom BIO methods by providing a number of callbacks.